Lakshya-E/MediSync/README.md

 # Zylo
-Zylo is a real-time messaging platform. <br>
+Zylo is a Education Platform. <br>
-Find friends online, make groups, create private rooms, join communities and many more. <br>
-There is a lot to do here.
+Attend courses and Evaluate your performance.